dBrowser/dbrowser/SECURITY.md

 ## How to report a vulnerability

-If you believe you've discovered a security issue related to Beaker Browser, please email us at support@beakerbrowser.com with a full description of the vulnerability.
+If you believe you've discovered a security issue related to DBrowserX Browser, please email us at support@beakerbrowser.com with a full description of the vulnerability.
 We ask that you please keep the details private until we've had a chance to resolve the issue.

 ## Public notification